Connecting to Google Sheets

 In the Data Integration product, Google Sheets connections are supported only for packages, which use a new data integration runtime.

-Make sure you select the Use new runtime check box on the tab bar if you want to use Google Sheets in your package.
-You need to select this check box each time you create a new data integration package.
+Make sure that the Use new runtime checkbox is selected on the tab bar if you want to use Google Sheets in your package.

 Synchronization is not supported.